-- Gains or losses arising on sale of investments are included in the income statement in the period in which they arise. - Unrealised gains or losses arising on revaluation of investments classified as financial assets at fair value through profit or loss are included in the income statement in the period in which they arise. - Interest income on term deposit receipts, government securities, certificates of investment, letters of placement, commercial papers and bank balances are recognised on a time proportionate basis using effective interest rate method.
+- Gains or losses arising on sale of investments are included in the income statement in the period in which they arise. - Unrealised gains or losses arising on revaluation of investments classified as financial assets at fair value through profit or loss are included in the income statement in the period in which they arise. - Interest income on reverse repurchase transactions, term deposit receipts and bank balances is recognised on a time proportion basis using effective interest rate method. - Dividend income on equity securities are recognised in the income statement when the right to receive the dividend is established.